DeusValentine/VALIO/README.md

 ### Configuration

-There is one method you need to implement.
+There is one method you need to implement (class lcl_ai_helper method execute_prompt).
 The location is clearly marked in the code.
 Your implementation should call any reasoning LLM in the following format: input is a single string, output is a single string.
 That is all you need to start.

 ## How to use it